Douglascrc/douglas-campos-backend/README.md

 ```
 GET /all - List all albums

+GET /my-collection - Get your albums

-POST / sale - post an album for sale
+POST /sale - Post an album for sale

+Post /remove/id - Remove an album